rails/rails/guides/source/4_2_release_notes.md

 an interactive console on every error page, a `console` view helper and a VT100 compatible terminal.

-The interactive console on the error pages lets you execute code where the exception originated.
-It's quite handy to introspect the state that led to the error.
+The interactive console on the error pages let you execute code where the exception originated.
+It's quite handy being able to introspect the state that led to the error.

 The `console` view helper launches an interactive console within the context of the view where it is invoked.